-Must not be more than 4-metres wide (further width extensions may be considered upon written application for approval to the City). - Maintained, reticulated living lawns are lawns considered to be kept completely green.
+- " Clearance must be no less than 3-metres wide and 4-metres in height Cleanact must be increased and in mice and wheel and wheel and wheel and income in the increase in the increase increase in the increase increase in the increase increase in the increase increase - Maintained, reticulated living lawns are lawns considered to be kept completely green.
 Driveways may be acceptable in conjunction with, or in lieu of, fire breaks.
-Contact a City Fire Officer for further assistance.
-Must have a corner turning radius of up to 10 metres - " Must be a continuous trafficable surface for a 4WD vehicle, be clear of any obstructions and must not terminate in a cul-de-sac (dead end).
+Contact a City Fire Officer for further assistance. - Must have a corner turning radius of up to 10 metres " Must be a continuous trafficable surface for a 4WD vehicle, be clear of any obstructions and must not terminate in a cul-de-sac (dead end).